Looking for a list of Clive Cussler books in order? We’re here to help.

 Oregon Files in Order of Publication

-What is the Oregon Files book about?
-It is about Juan Cabrillo, his crew of mercenaries who have a conscience, and the rest of his gang.
-Cabrillo, the Chairman of the Corporation, an organization sponsored by the US Government, operates from a ship named Oregon.
+What are the Oregon Files books about?
+These books are about Juan Cabrillo, his crew of mercenaries who have a conscience, and the rest of his gang.
+Cabrillo and his crew operate from aboard the ship: Oregon.

-This series was co-written with Craig Dirgo, Jack Du Brul, and most recently, Boyd Morrison.
-It appears that Boyd Morrison doesn’t intend to continue the series following Clive Cussler’s death.
+This series was co-written with Craig Dirgo, Jack Du Brul, and more recently, Boyd Morrison.
+It appears that Morrison will not continue the series following Clive Cussler’s death.
+Mike Maden is the author of the most recent installment.

 - Golden Buddha (2003)